raspberrypilearning/cd-beginner-unity-sushi/en/step_4.md

   ![The robot character](images/step4_robot.png)

-On the next card, it's time to add some colour!
+In the next step, it's time to add some colour!